modirshanechi/Psych-201/README.md

 ## Prompt formatting

 * Each prompt corresponds to an entire experiment from one participant.
-* It should contain data on the trial-by-trial level and start with the instructions.
+* It should contain data on a trial-by-trial level and start with the instructions.
 * Use the cover story and instructions from the original paper if possible.
-* 32K tokens per prompt is the length limit.
+* 32K tokens per participant is the length limit.
 * Mark the parts that should be finetuned (i.e., human choices) with “<<“ and “>>”.
 Do not use these symbols for other parts of the prompt.
-* For discrete choice options, randomize the names of choice options (example in XXX/generate_prompts.py)
+* For discrete choice options, randomize the names of choice options for each participant (example in XXX/generate_prompts.py)

 Example prompt: